dheovanwa/Serenity/README.md

 ### Login to Psychologist Account

 If you want to test the features completely, then you need to login to a psychologist account.
 The email template is `[firstname].[lastname]@serenity.com` and the password is the same for all account which is `12345678`.
 The `firstname` and `lastname` need to correspond to the designated psychologist account you want to login.
-Example, if you want to login to Maya Wulandari account then her email is `maya.wulandari@serenity.com` and her password is `12345678`.
+For example, if you want to login to Maya Wulandari account then her email is `maya.wulandari@serenity.com` and her password is `12345678`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- CONTRIBUTING -->